 Many people, when deciding whether or not to get gap cover, ask the same question.
 They want to know why they pay so much to their medical aid but don’t get full payment of bills in return.

-Members think their medical aid covers 100% of the costs.
+Members think their medical aid pays 100% of the costs.
 Many people only find out about these unexpected costs once they are discharged from a hospital.
 They discover that the additional costs are something they didn’t anticipate, and can’t afford.
 Some people stress so much that they end up back in the hospital.
 Members discover that the additional costs are something they didn’t anticipate and can’t afford.

-100% Doesn’t Mean Comprehensive Cover
+100% Doesn’t Mean Comprehensive Coverage

 There are different medical schemes with different options in South Africa.
 They come with different benefits.
 When you do decide on one, you will notice that the professional services from a specialist will cost you anything between 100% to 300% of the medical tariff rates.